Flash Attention 4 in practice: what we shipped and what we cut

 eval/no-grad

 fa4_gather.
-Donor/runtime compare and blockized sparse FLASH receipts are not substitutes. - Serving/decode applies to bounded dense-first serving with contiguous-KV and to paged or scheduler-managed bounded serving lanes.
-Proof requires engine/runtime evidence on the real bounded serving path; control-plane config acceptance does not count.
+Donor/runtime compare and blockized sparse FLASH execution records are not substitutes. - Serving/decode applies to bounded dense-first serving with contiguous-KV and to paged or scheduler-managed bounded serving paths.
+Proof requires engine/runtime evidence on the real bounded serving path; control-ppath config acceptance does not count.

 The non-negotiable guards behind the matrix: shadow never counts as sparse